-The Fund may, directly or through investments in Underlying Funds, enter into securities lending transactions, repurchase repurchase transactions, reverse without prior notice and as permitted by applicable laws for efficient portfolio management purposes or for any other purpose that is compatible with the Fund's investment objective and strategies.
-Please see How the Fund may engage in securities repurchase lendina transactions. transactions and repurchase reverse transactions later in this document
+The Fund may, directly or through investments in Underlying Funds, enter into securities lending transactions, repurchase and reverse repurchase transactions, without prior notice and as permitted by applicable laws for efficient portfolio management purposes or for any other purpose that is compatible with the Fund's investment objective and strategies.
+Please see How the Fund may engage in securities transactions. repurchase lendina transactions and reverse repurchase transactions later in this document